What Determines Penis Size? Truths vs. Myths! 📏

 Have you ever asked yourself, what is to squirt?

-Time to listen up and learn about about pleasure that comes from knowing the body deeply and directly.
+It’s time to listen up and learn about the pleasure that comes from truly knowing the body deeply and directly.
+Let’s dive into the topic of female anatomy, what it means to squirt, and whether female ejaculation is actually pee.

 Are you ready to learn more and unlock a more satisfying experience?